arisha07/webnn-developer-preview-genai/docs/webnn-text-generation-architecture.md

 | Comparison / Logic | `lesser`, `where`, `logicalAnd` |
 | Attention | `scaledDotProductAttention` (or `matmul` + `softmax` fallback) |

-### QDQ Fix (`qdq_op_builder.cc`)

-For quantized models, `DequantizeLinear` with per-axis scale (1D scale, 2D+ input) requires the scale to be reshaped to be broadcastable.
-The fix removes the `axis != last` guard and reshapes scale/zero_point for all axes.
-This is why `ort.webgpu.min.js` must be used — the `ort.all.min.js` JS bundle has its own DQLinear validation that rejects this before it reaches WASM.

 ---

-## 6. Chromium WebNN Service — Graph Build & Dispatch
+## 6. Chromium WebNN Service : Graph Build & Dispatch

 ### Graph Build (`webnn_graph_builder_impl.cc`)

 When ORT Web calls the WebNN API to build the graph, it crosses the Mojo IPC boundary into the Chromium GPU process.
-Every op and operand is validated, then the compiled graph is handed to the native ORT DLL + OpenVINO EP.
+Every op and operand is validated via `OperationValidationContext`, then the graph info (operands, operations, constants) is passed to `context_->BuildGraph()` which hands it to the backend provider abstraction.
+The actual hardware backend (e.g. OpenVINO EP) is resolved at that layer, not directly by the builder.

 Key validations:
 - Every operand shape is checked (static dims must match exactly, dynamic dims checked against bounds)